 The Board has no jurisdiction to entertain a premature appeal.
-Thus, if an appeal is filed prematurely, the Board, in a written order, will notify the applicant that the appeal was filed prematurely, refund the fee and forward the application to the examining attorney for further appropriate action.
-The examining attorney will normally treat the premature notice of appeal as an incomplete response under 37 C.F.R. § 2.65(a) and allow the applicant time to submit a complete response.
+Thus, if an appeal is filed prematurely, the Board, in a written action, will notify the applicant that the appeal was filed prematurely and forward the application to the examining attorney for further appropriate action.
+The examining attorney will normally treat the premature notice of appeal as an incomplete response under 37 CFR § 2.65(b) and allow the applicant time to submit a complete response.
 If the applicant has also filed a request for reconsideration or an appeal brief, the request for reconsideration or brief may be treated as a response.
 [Note 3.]
-In the event that the examining attorney ultimately issues a final action, or a second refusal on the same ground(s) or a repeated requirement, and the applicant wishes to appeal, the applicant should file a new notice of appeal and a new appeal fee.
+In the event that the examining attorney ultimately issues a final action, or a second refusal on the same ground(s) or a repeated requirement, and the applicant wishes to appeal, the applicant should file a new notice of appeal, and request that the appeal fee previously submitted be applied to the new appeal.
+If, on the other hand, no new appeal is ever filed, the applicant may request that the appeal fee submitted with the premature appeal be refunded.

-1. In re Page, 51 USPQ2d 1660, 1662 n.2 (TTAB 1999).

-2. In re Virshup, 42 USPQ2d 1403, 1404 (TTAB 1997) (after final refusal on Principal Register, applicant amended to Supplemental Register; applicant's appeal of initial refusal on Supplemental Register held premature).

-3. In re Virshup, 42 USPQ2d 1403, 1404 (TTAB 1997).
+- 1. In re Page, 51 USPQ2d 1660, 1662 n.2 (TTAB 1999). - 2.
+In re Virshup, 42 USPQ2d 1403, 1404 (TTAB 1997) (after final refusal on Principal Register, applicant amended to Supplemental Register; applicant's appeal of initial refusal on Supplemental Register held premature). - 3.
+In re Virshup, 42 USPQ2d 1403, 1404 (TTAB 1997).